top of page

 Leviticus 23:17 32 ‘It is a Sabbath of rest to you, and you shall afflict your beings.
 On the ninth day of the new moon at evening, from evening to evening, you observe your Sabbath.”

 Using a sunrise to sunrise "day" enables the sequences set out in Genesis and Exodus to stand alone as correct, without requiring interpretation.
-I think the adoption of sunset to sunset was a babylonian calendar change that was made, and therefore one that we should not keep.
+I think the adoption of sunset to sunset was a Babylonian calendar change that was made, and therefore one that we should not keep.
 Dates in red printing are High Sabbaths.
 On these days no servile work should be done, unless it needs to be done, e.g. medical aid, watering or feeding people or stock etc. The focus for these days is the Fathers word, and spending time seeking the Father.

-According to https://eclipse.gsfc.nasa.gov/SKYCAL/SKYCAL.html?cal=2023#skycal, the new moon occurs at 20:21 on the 8 April 2024.
-This makes the first day of Nisan to equate to the gregorian date of 9 April 2024.
-This then sets the days for the Feasts.
+According to https://eclipse.gsfc.nasa.gov/SKYCAL/SKYCAL.html?cal=2023#skycal, the new moon occurs at 12:58 on the 29 March 2025.
+This makes the first day of Nisan to equate to the gregorian date of 29 March 2025.
+This then sets the days for the Feasts for the 2025 year.

-The table below sets out the Appointed Times for 2024.
+The table below sets out the Appointed Times for 2025.
 The days in red are High Sabbath Days, and these are days on which you only do essential work.
 The day is set aside to Yahuah, to worship, study, pray and join with other believers to celebrate the Fathers Salvation plan

 A comparison of the Hebrew calendar to the gregorian calendar is below.
 Note that the Hebrew month is tied to the lunar calendar, and not the solar calendar which is the gregorian calendar.